serversideup/webext-bridge/README.md

 ## Extras

-The following API is built on top of `Bridge.sendMessage` and `Bridge.onMessage`, in other words, it's just a wrapper, the routing and security rules still apply the same way.
+The following API is built on top of `Bridge.sendMessage` and `Bridge.onMessage`, basically, it's just a wrapper, the routing and security rules still apply the same way.

 ### `Bridge.openStream(channel: string, destination: string)`